 Tanya is a social worker and has a small practice in Essex working primarily with youth and young adults.
 Tanya is also a school social worker at Charlotte Central School.
 She lives in Essex with her spouse Jefferson Hales and their dog Laika.

 Tanya made the decision to run for state office after realizing that the government did not seem set up to work for her, her neighbors, or most Vermonters.
 Upon closer inspection, it became clear that her voice wasn’t even represented in Montpelier.
+After serving as a State Representative for Essex, her desire to make change is stronger than ever.
 Tanya wants to fight for a Vermont that works for everyone and make sure that the voices of all people are represented.
 She believes in affordable housing, living wages, social justice, universal healthcare, strong education, and progressive taxation.

 Tanya graduated with honors from Essex High School in 2003 and went away to college where she received a bachelors of science from Northeastern University.
 When it came time to come home, Tanya was faced with how difficult it was to make ends meet as a person starting out in Vermont.
 For years she lived in Montpelier and commuted to her job in Burlington.

 Tanya was able to return to Chittenden County to live when she took a job at Pathways Vermont working with state government to develop and run the Vermont Support Line.
 Through her work on the support line and while attaining a graduate degree in social work from the University of Vermont, Tanya deepened her skills in leadership, activism, and policy.